kirubarajan/narrative_schemas/README.md

 The following libraries are used throughout the study:
 1. Stanford CoreNLP Python Implementation
 2. SpaCy Dependency Parser and Coreference Resolution

+Future work and extensions include:
+1. Word2Vec Google-News Word Embedding Model
+2. PyMagnitude Embedding Format

 ## Data
 The algorithm is being tested on a subset of the New York Times section of the Gigaword Corpus using the `agiga` maven package.